Fixed points of Boolean networks with sparse connections: Different types of transitions, and how they affect the fixed points

 This model is interesting because the FPs have a geometrical interpretation, allowing one to understand and calculate $P(\Omega)$ on both sides of the transition, and to understand why there are two clusters of fixed points.
 At an FP, if there is an edge $j\to i$ then $x_{j}\le x_{i}$, namely $x_{i}=1$ if $x_{j}=1$.
 This then applies to any path between sites: if there is a path from $j$ to $i$, $j\to..\to i$, then $x_{j}\le x_{i}$ at an FP; i.e., if a site must be on if any site upstream of it is.
 Now consider the strongly connected components (SCCs) of a directed graph.
 An SCC is a subset of vertices for which there are directed paths in both directions between all vertices in the subset.
 From the above, at an FP the value $x_{i}$ must be equal for all sites $i$ in an SCC: the entire SCC is either off or on.
 Next, SCCs admit a partial ordering: if there is a path from one SCC to another (but not in both directions, otherwise they would be the same SCC), for a site $j$ in the upstream SCC and a site $i$ in the downstream one, there is a path $j\to..\to i$ and so at an FP $x_{j}\le x_{i}$.
 In other words, if an SCC is on, then all of the downstream SCCs will also be on.

 The transition at $C_{\text{crit}}$ is due to the percolation transition which changes the geometry of the SCCs, with the appearance of an SCC giant component, see Fig. \ref{fig:excitatory_model}(C,D).
 Below the transition there are only a finite number of SCCs, all of finite size, which are precisely the short directed cycles in the graph, and which are disconnected from one another (with probability 1).
 Each short cycle can be assigned either 0 or 1, giving several fixed points.
 All sites that are not downstream from a cycle must be off at a fixed point\footnote{If a site is on at an FP, then at least one site upstream from it must also be on.
 Iterating this gives a sequence of sites that are on, and the sequence must close into a cycle eventually.}, and so these FPs will be associated with the magnetization $\psi^{(1)}=0$.
 Above the transition there is also a giant SCC, comprised of a finite \emph{fraction} of the sites.
 This means that there are two clusters of FPs, corresponding to whether the giant component is off or on; the latter type of fixed point is associated with the saddle point $\psi^{(2)}>0$, since the number of sites with value 1 is extensive for such a fixed point.
 This picture allows to calculate $P(\Omega)$, see details in Appendix \ref{sec:excitatory_derivations}.

-{} The dynamics of this model is simpler than in the Kauffman model because even when $C>C_{\mathrm{crit}}$ it is not fluctuating; the dynamics just changes: below $C_{\mathrm{crit}}$ every state is attracted to frozen states where $\psi\approx\psi^{(1)}=0$ (the small SCCs may be on) while above $C_{\mathrm{crit}}$ it is attracted to the states near $\psi^{(2)}$ with a giant SCC, which are also frozen states.
+The dynamics of this model is simpler than in the Kauffman model because even when $C>C_{\mathrm{crit}}$ it is not fluctuating; the dynamics just changes: below $C_{\mathrm{crit}}$ every state is attracted to frozen states where $\psi\approx\psi^{(1)}=0$ (the small SCCs may be on) while above $C_{\mathrm{crit}}$ it is attracted to the states near $\psi^{(2)}$ with a giant SCC, which are also frozen states.
 In addition, there are still fixed points near $\psi^{(1)}=0$, which have small basins of attraction (as they require all SCCs upstream of the giant SCC to be at 0).